thomasjball/jacdac-docs/README.md

 > [!IMPORTANT]
-> This repository has moved to https://github.com/jacdac/jacdac-docs
+> This Jacdac repository has moved to https://github.com/jacdac/jacdac-docs

 # Jacdac Documentation